JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-10-JS Portfolio Project.md

 In my project I have two actions of CRUD for the user and all four for the contact.
 The user's profile page is displayed with information returned from the backend after a successful login and not a read request.
 A user can create a login by registering and can update the user profile.
 Contacts can be created, displayed (read), updated and deleted.

 Biggest challenge in the whole javascript project was the placement of the addEventListeners.
 Reason for this is that they can only be declared after the object they are monitoring is written in the DOM otherwise they don't exist and can not be monitored.

+Both for the User and the Contact I was able to use one form for the edit and create action.
+For this I needed to create a JavaScript Object that I could use in the form.
+The User was the easiest because for the User I didn't need default values.
+On the other hand for the create Contact I needed some default values when creating the JavaScript Contact object.
+For this I used the state.page value, this I use also to render the different pages in the render() function.

+[% highlight ruby %]
+function contactForm() {
+    let title
+    if (state.page == "addContact") {
+        contact = new Contact
+        title = "Add contact"
+    } else {
+        contact = contactDetail
+        title = "Edit contact"
+    }
+[% end highlight %]

+To overcome empty values in the new object I used a ternary expression to display either nothing or the stored value.
+See the below example

+[% highlight ruby %]
+value="${(typeof contact.call == 'undefined') ? "":contact.call}"
+[% end highlight %]